By Kathleen Ohlson - June 9, 2021

 Wildfires can start in seconds, traveling up to 6 mph in forests and up to 14 mph in grasslands.
 They move fast and unpredictably, so residents are encouraged to evacuate before any danger.
 The Glass Fire, which burned in California’s North Bay area including Napa and Sonoma counties, exploded overnight and flames consumed one acre every five seconds.
 More than 67,000 acres were burned over four weeks, forcing about 68,000 people to evacuate.

-Emergency managers, 9-1-1 teams and first responders need to be ready for severe weather or a natural disaster itself and the aftermath.
+Emergency managers, 9-1-1 teams, first responders and local government officials need to be ready for severe weather or a natural disaster itself and the aftermath.
 Having the best tools and a strong communication strategy will ensure emergency managers can initiate their plan when an adverse event strikes, while 9-1-1 teams and first responders will have a better understanding of what’s happening.
-And it will also help them respond to these events effectively and efficiently.
+It will also help them respond to these events effectively and efficiently.
+Meanwhile, local government officials will also be able to inform and comfort residents as they announce details and actions around these events.

 Telecommunicators are handling more calls from mobile devices.
 They receive about 240 million calls every year and, in some areas, about 80% of those calls are made from wireless devices.
 And they must answer calls within 10 seconds during peak time or otherwise within 20 seconds, according to the National Emergency Management Association (NEMA).